October 13, 2025

 16 September 2025 — Shai-Hulud worm

-- Deep dive by Wiz: Shai-Hulud npm supply chain attack
+• Deep dive by Wiz on the Shai-Hulud npm supply chain attack

 GitHub response (9 October 2025)

-- Public roadmap: Our plan for a more secure npm supply chain
+• Public roadmap for a more secure npm supply chain

 How to protect your pipelines